bcwik9/ScriptsNStuff/ESP8266 Espruino Apps/README.md

 wifi.save(); // load hostname even if power loss/restart
 ```

-### temerature_server.js: App that reads one wire temperature sensors (specifically a DS18B20 sensor).
-Additional Setup Instructions:
+### http_server.js: Simple HTTP Server
 - A server should be running.
 Get the IP of the ESP8266 (look at your router's DHCP client list), and navigate to that in a web browser in port 3000 (or whatever you set it to).
 It should look something like `192.168.0.100:3000`.
-A page should load with temperatures!
+A page should load.

+### temerature_server.js: App that reads one wire temperature sensors (specifically a DS18B20 sensor).
+Additional Setup Instructions:
+- This should send temperatures to an [Adafruit IO account](https://io.adafruit.com) once set up.

 ### relay_server.js: App that controls a relay.
 Can turn on/off.
 Additional Setup Instructions: